-DEPARTMENT OF COMMUNICATION AND RHETORIC
+COMMUNICATION AND RHETORIC

-Faculty: Dr. Marie Mater; Dr. Alice Rowlands
+Faculty: Dr. Marie Mater; Dr. Alice Rowlands; Dr. Jeffrey Wilkinson

-The Department of Communication and Rhetoric is currently under review.
+A major/minor in Communication and Communication or Journalism and Mass communication is offered.
+The focus of the curriculum is to develop essential Rhetoric skills.
 Please direct all questions to Dr. J. Matthew Boyleston, Interim Associate Dean of the College of Arts and Humanities.